NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

     * The [Adafruit USBtinyISP](https://www.adafruit.com/product/46)
   * A USB type-A to USB type-B cable is required for all ISPs listed, but be sure to check your own for required cables if using an ISP not listed

-If you are just programming an Arduino board or data logger, which already has a bootloader installed (if you don't know what this is, it probably has it), then all you need is the board and the USB cable.
+**Note: If you are just programming an Arduino board or data logger, which already has a bootloader installed (if you don't know what this is, it probably has it), then all you need is the board and the USB cable.**

 ## The basics of uploading programs